gantry/docs-old/Docs/wordpress/tutorials/wpml.md

 </fieldset>
 ~~~

-Using the Text Widget
+Converting Text Widgets to Multilingual Text Widget
 -----

 WPML has a feature that adds a **Multilanguage Text** widget to your arsenal.
 This is a great thing, and should be used for **ANY** text widget you wish to have set to a specific language.
 If you are updating an existing site and see an option to convert Text widgets to Multilanguage Text widgets, doing so will cause issues.
-We recommend instead replacing these widgets manually as Gantry's core conflicts with this feature.
+We recommend instead replacing these widgets manually as the unique structure of widgets that the overrides mechanism requires makes this potentially problematic.

 We have hidden this function in the latest edition of Gantry to avoid this breaking anything.
 It should be very easy to create a new Multilingual Text widget, copy the text from the existing Text widget, and replace it.